KargoGlobal/code-review/README.md

 ### Style / Formatting
 * Does the code style and formatting match the rest of the codebase?
 For JavaScript, Kargo recommends the [Airbnb Style Guide](https://github.com/airbnb/javascript/blob/master/README.md), so that's a good place to start in making suggestions.
 * Ensure they're using the appropriate spaces or tabs for indentation (depending on the codebase).
 * For something like ES6, for example, is the developer correctly using `const` and `let`?
 Are there any `var` references that should be used as `const` and `let`?
 * JavaScript has many ways to declare a function - are they keeping things consistent with other areas of the codebase?
-* Are there brackets opening and closing in the right spots?
+* Are there brackets opening and closing in the right spots? (there may not be a 'correct' style, but it should be consistent within a codebase)
 * Varible and function names should be using the `appropriateCase` for `that_particular_codebase`.

 ### Nomenclature
 * Look out if all added variables are used